typesafehub/conductr-doc/src/main/play-doc/operation/ConfigurationRef.md

     # These configuration values control how long the pause between SIGTERM and SIGKILL mentioned above. "term-delay"
     # is the time between issuing a SIGTERM and then waiting before looking to see if it may be necessary to then do a
     # sleep of "term-kill-delay" which will then cause a SIGKILL. "term-delay" can be viewed as the normal amount of time
     # we allow processes to exit gracefully.
-Put another way, processes will have up to 10 seconds to exit gracefully,
+Put another way, processes will have up to 8 seconds to exit gracefully,
     # but we expect most to exit within 2 seconds.
 The reason we have the two parameters is so that we can avoid the
     # longer delay in general.
+Note that we must stay well within 10 seconds as a Unix's system's restart scripts
+    # are often about 10 seconds before they SIGKILL ConductR itself.
-    term-delay      = 2 seconds
+    term-delay      = 3 seconds
-    term-kill-delay = 8 seconds
+    term-kill-delay = 5 seconds

     # The amount of time to download a bundle from a ConductR core instance.
     # This parameter will be influenced by the speed on the bundle stream network between ConductR agent and core.
     # If you find that the ConductR agent is reporting timeouts then try increasing this parameter.
     bundle-retrieve-timeout = 5 minutes

-    core-services {
+    core-services-proxy {
       # The actor path of the actor that returns the ip address of the services provided in the ConductR core
       remote-path = "/user/reaper/core-services"